 Join UNHCR and make a difference

-There are currently no vacancies at the UNHCR Regional Representation in Canberra.
+There are currently no vacancies at UNHCR Representation in Canberra.

 As a legal protection intern, you will join a team of specialized staff who have a strong focus on refugee law, including international and human rights law.
 You will be provided with the opportunity to gain practical legal work experience and the unique opportunity to contribute to the work of the United Nations.

-Successful candidates will be engaged in legal and policy work encompassing many aspects of legal protection of refugees and others of concern to the office.
+Successful candidates will engage in legal and policy work encompassing many aspects of legal protection of refugees and others of concern to the office.
 You will be expected to work independently on a variety of protection issues and tasks, yet in close collaboration with colleagues and particularly fellow interns.

 How to Apply

-To apply, please send your current Curriculum Vitae and a cover letter outlining your qualifications, experience and motivation for applying for an internship at the Multi-Country Representation to [email protected].
+Please send your current resume and a covering letter outlining your qualifications, experience and motivation for applying for an internship at the Multi-Country Representation to [email protected].
 Please indicate the specific internship for which you wish to be considered and the period you would like to undertake your internship.
 Applications are accepted throughout the year.

 Good to know when applying